 “You know I ain’t no sissy, but I know how to have a good time.
 We don’t have to beat each other up to do it,” I suggested.

 I moved toward them, but they weren’t about to admit how much they wanted to do it.
 Floyd charged me again.
 Soon all three of us were wrestling on the ground.
 I pinned Wayne on his stomach, reached around to undo his jeans’ buttons, and pulled them and his underwear down to his knees.
 Floyd was trying to pull me off him.
 When I mounted Wayne in one thrust, I felt him give in underneath me, as I pumped him in and out.
 Floyd was flailing on my back, until I reached around undid his jeans.
 I felt his dick flop out on my pumping butt.
 I spit in my hand and covered his dick with saliva.
 He quickly mounted me, while I continued to fuck Wayne.
 All three of us were one humping and pumping fucking machine.
-I reached around and grabbed Wayne’s straining hard-on, stroking it in the same rhythm Floyd used to fuck me.
+I reached under and grabbed Wayne’s straining hard-on, stroking it in the same rhythm Floyd used to fuck me.
 As I stroked his dick, Wayne started to moan louder and louder, and I could feel his dick strain with the load he was about to pop.
 I stroked him faster and faster, with Floyd’s fucking motion rocking me in and out of his butt.
 Wayne convulsed.
 I could feel the sperm shoot out his dick.
 His butt squeezed and squeezed, as he came, sending my dick past its point of no return.
 Once Wayne finished, he totally collapsed with both of us on top of him.
 Almost cumming, I pumped him furiously, with Floyd just riding me.
 I tensed inside Wayne, while Floyd started his final pumps in my ass.
 As I came, my butt squeezed Floyd’s dick, driving him to climax too.
 We pumped until we were dry, Wayne on the bottom, Floyd on top, and I was the center of this fuck sandwich.
 As we finally fell apart, Floyd became as alert as a guard dog, telling us to shut up and be quiet.
 In the distance, I heard a two-way radio.

 “Shit.
 The cops found the car.”